olexale/random_user/README.md

 ```
 Create an instance of `RandomUser` class and use the `getUser`, `getUsers` or `getUsersWithInfo` methods.
 `getUser` will return a randomly generated user model.
-Use `getUsers` to get a list of randomly generated users.
+Use `getUsers` to get a list of random users.
 Call `getUsersWithInfo` to get not only a list of users, but additional `Info` structure which may help with pagination.

 To get just a random user use: